Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

+\begin{proof} By Theorem~\ref{thm:random-clock}, mixed clocked time-local algorithms can simulate behavioral clocked time-local algorithms, hence it suffices to consider $\ONL$ as a mixed strategy.

-To state $\ONL$'s properties, we consider two infinite sequence of requests, $0^*$ and $1^*$.
-Later we will reason about $\ONL$'s performance on finite sequences.
-We say that a deterministic algorithm is \emph{resisting} if for each $t$ there exists a time $t' > t$ such that the algorithm either outputs $1$ at $t'$ when faced with $0^*$, or outputs $0$ at $t'$ when faced with $1^*$.
+To state $\ONL$'s properties, we consider two infinite sequences of requests, $0^*$ and $1^*$.
+Later, we will reason about $\ONL$'s performance on finite sequences.
+We say that a deterministic algorithm is \emph{resisting} if for each time~$t$ there exists a time~$t' > t$ when the algorithm either outputs $1$ faced with $0^*$, or it outputs $0$ at $t'$ when faced with $1^*$.
 A time-local algorithm may be resisting if it has access to a~global clock.

 Recall that $\ONL$ is a distribution over deterministic clocked algorithms.
 First, assume that $\ONL$ has a resisting strategy in its support.
 Consider two input sequence families, $\mathcal{I}_0 := \{0^L : L\in\mathbb{N}\}$ and $\mathcal{I}_1 := \{1^L : L\in\mathbb{N}\}$.
-Note that $\ONL$ may incur an arbitrarily large cost on requests from either of these families of inputs, say $\mathcal{I}_0$, due to an arbitrary number of $0$-requests served in the configuration $1$.
-The cost of an optimal offline solution on such sequences is constant: an offline algorithm moves the file at the beginning to the only node that requests the file.
+Note that $\ONL$ may incur an arbitrarily large cost on requests from either of these families of inputs, say $\mathcal{I}_0$, due to an arbitrary number of $0$-requests served in configuration $1$.
+The cost of an optimal offline solution on such sequences is constant: before serving the sequence, an offline algorithm moves the file to the only node that requests the file.
 We conclude that the competitive ratio of $\ONL$ can be arbitrarily large on inputs from $\mathcal{I}_0$ or $\mathcal{I}_1$.

 For the rest of this proof, we assume that $\ONL$ does not have any resisting strategy in its support.
 A crucial observation is that for a fixed deterministic time-local algorithm, its output on $0^*$ (resp. $1^*$) for any time $\tau$ determines its output on other sequences that contain a sequence of $T$ requests to $0$ (resp. $1$) at time $\tau$.
-As $\ONL$ does not have a resisting strategy in its support, there exists a time $\tau_{det}$ such that after $\tau_{det}$, all strategies in $\ONL$'s support always output $b$ when faced with $T$ many requests to $b$, for $b \in \{0, 1\}$.
+As $\ONL$ does not have a resisting strategy in its support, after a time~$\tau_{det}$ all strategies in $\ONL$'s support always output $b$ when faced with $T$ many requests to $b$, for $b \in \{0, 1\}$.